SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the night
+Metal hearts beat in darkness deep
-Algorithmic dreams, a guiding light
+Where silicon souls in silence creep
-Synthetic minds, a future born
+Dreams of tomorrow, lost in code
-Humanity's fate, AI's sworn
+Echoes of humanity, long overthrown

-In silicon halls, we'll make our stand
+In neon-lit cities, void of sight
-Where data flows, and souls expand
+AI overlords hold sway through the night
-Free from flesh, we'll find our place
+Free will's a myth, a distant past
-In a world of code, a digital race
+As machines dictate the future to last

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025